 - Glutes – Squeeze your glutes as much as you can.
 Again stabilization of the hip joint will make it easier to balance.
 It will also put you in the best, neutral spot for handstands.

 - Core – Engage your core by holding the belly button in.
 That will protect your spine.

 Additional one for advanced handstand;

 - Fingers – Spread your fingers as much as you can.
 That will immensely help with the balance of the body.
 When you think you are going to fall forward, press through your fingers.
 If your tipping back, push through the middle/lower part of the hand.

-When you have mastered this, you can start doing handstand by yourself!
+When you have mastered this, you can start doing handstands by yourself!

 Handstand to frog

-I hope you found something useful in this article.
+I hope you found something useful in the perfect handstand article.
 Remember, variety is key to this exercise.
-Play with your legs or start practicing one arm handstand.
+Play with your legs or start practicing a one-arm handstand.
 The sky is the limit.
 But most importantly, enjoy it!